Frequently Asked Questions

 Q: There's a great local band I've seen last weekend, they don't have any record deal or album but just rock the house.
 Can I add setlists for such 'lesser known' bands as well?

 A: Certainly!
-Just be sure to add them on musicbrainz.org (see first question) to appear in our database.
+Just be sure to add them on musicbrainz.org (see this question: Add a new artists) in order to appear in our database.

 Festivals